TACC/abaco-docs/source/technical/registration.rst

 ~~~~

 Here is an example using curl; note that to set the default environment, we *must* pass content type ``application/json`` and
-bde sure to pass properly formatted JSON in the payload.
+be sure to pass properly formatted JSON in the payload.

 .. code-block:: bash